When did you make Aliyah?

 We chose a place that would be a soft landing for our children.

 Are you still working in the same field you were in America?
 Did you have to change careers?
 How did you enter the Israeli job market?

 Pretty much- yes–Jewish education.
-Definitely had to figure out to make it work here.
-For my husband, the “shape and form” of Jewish educator is a very different one from what was.
+Definitely had to figure out how to make it work here.
+For my husband, the “shape and form” of Jewish educators is a very different one from what was.
 He was determined to come here with a job since this field can be quite full here and I am grateful to him for that.
-It means that he travels a lot which we don’t love but know that it part of the trade-off of adjusting career.
+It means that he travels a lot which we don’t love but know that it was part of the trade-off of adjusting careers.
 This year gave me the opportunity to help settle us all in so I worked only part time.
-I applied to Seminaries from the U.S. and was fortunate to find a perfect start.
+I applied to seminaries from the U.S. and was fortunate to find a perfect start.
 Since being here and settling in, I have been fortunate to find more full-time work for the coming year.
 I had just started contacting NBN Employment to learn different options of how to branch out more when Hashem sent me a special opportunity!
 I am now involved in starting a new high school.